computingfor/computingfor.github.io/src/content/syllabus.md

 I've been teaching at UVA for nearly 24 years and wanted to teach a course like this for many years, but this is my first time teaching this course.
 I've taught a [wide variety of other courses](https://www.cs.virginia.edu/evans/courses/), ranging from [theoretical computer science](https://uvatoc.github.io/) and [operating systems](https://www.rust-class.org/) to [biological computing](https://computingbiology.github.io/) and [generative AI](http://llmrisks.github.io/).

-My office hours will be posted on the [course calendar](/schedule).
+My office hours are **Mondays, 1:30-2:30pm** in Rice 507.
+I am also usually available right after class.
+If you want to schedule another time to meet with me, use [http://davidevans.youcanbook.me/](http://davidevans.youcanbook.me/).

 ### Course Approach